土保黨代表馬來和伊班達雅﹐可是黨首娶的是白人然後阿拉伯人的老婆s(因為複雜數所以需要加一個s).

 By MAGGIE MICHAEL, Associated Press

 CAIRO – Thousands of anti-government protesters, some hurling rocks and climbing atop an armored police truck, clashed with riot police Tuesday in the center of Cairo in a Tunisia-inspired demonstration to demand the end of Hosni Mubarak's nearly 30 years in power.
+Three people were killed in confrontations around the country.

 After a day of violence, thousands of demonstrators stood their ground in downtown Cairo's vast Tahrir Square, steps away from parliament and other government buildings.
 They promised to camp out overnight, setting the stage for an even more dramatic confrontation.